5 things to discuss with your wedding stationer

 FIVE | design

-Many designers have a range of house designs you can customise, i.e. change the colours and wording of an existing design.
+Glass Bulldog has a range of fully customisable in-house designs, i.e. change the colours and wording of an existing design.
 You can also go fully bespoke, meaning no-one else will have the same invitation as you.

 Think outside the box!
 If you are unsure what you'd like, consider including something about yourself and what you like.
 For example, your hobbies, pets, professions, favourite flowers, tv shows, bands, places, colours etc.